Article

 If you decide to take advantage of the current higher exemptions, it’s essential to act now.

 Estate planning requires careful planning and timely execution.
 Depending on the circumstances, there may be multiple strategies to review with tax professionals, attorneys, and other advisors.
 An appraiser may need to value assets before the transfer.
+In addition, an attorney may need to draft several estate planning and transfer documents.

 Consider taking the following actions: